Particular/docs.particular.net/samples/hosting/aws-lambda-sqs/sample.md

 After that, running the sample will launch a single console window:

-* **AWSLambda.Sender** is a console application that will send a `TriggerMessage` to the `AwsLambdaSQSTrigger` queue, which is monitored by the AWS Lambda.
+* **OnPremiseEndpoint** is a console application that will send a `TriggerMessage` to the `ServerlessEndpoint` queue, which is monitored by the AWS Lambda.
-* The deployed **AWSLambda.SQSTrigger** project will receive messages from the `AwsLambdaSQSTrigger` queue and process them using the AWS Lambda runtime.
+* The deployed **ServerlessEndpoint** project will receive messages from the `ServerlessEndpoint` queue and process them using the AWS Lambda runtime.

-To try the AWS Lambda:
+To try the AWS Lambda

-1. From the **AwsLambda.Sender** window, press <kbd>Enter</kbd> to send a `TriggerMessage` to the trigger queue.
+1. From the **OnPremiseEndpoint** window, press <kbd>Enter</kbd> to send a `TriggerMessage` to the ServerLessEndpoint queue.
-1. The AWS Lambda will receive the `TriggerMessage` and process it with NServiceBus.
+1. The AWS Lambda will receive the `TriggerMessage` and hand off its procesing to NServiceBus.
-1. The NServiceBus message handler for `TriggerMessage` sends a `FollowUpMessage`.
-1. The AWS Lambda will receive the `FollowUpMessage` and process it with NServiceBus.
-1. The NServiceBus message handler for `FollowUpMessage` sends a `BackToSenderMessage` that will be handled by the **AwsLambda.Sender**
+1. The NServiceBus message handler for `TriggerMessage` on **ServerlessEndpoint** sends a `ResponseMessage` that will be handled by the **OnPremiseEndpoint**

 ## Code walk-through